Turbulence, Warnings Before Pakistan Plane Crash Killed 97

 When the plane jolted violently, Mohammad Zubair thought it was turbulence.
 Then the pilot came on the intercom to warn that the landing could be “troublesome.”

 Meeran Yousaf, the provincial Health Department spokeswoman, said only 19 of the bodies from Friday's crash have been identified and that most of the bodies were badly burned.
-Three people on the ground were reportedly injured, and rescue crews were still sifting through the rubble on Saturday.
+Eight people on the ground were injured, including four who are still hospitalized, and all residents are accounted for, she said.

 The plane crashed near Jinnah International Airport, in the poor and congested residential area known as Model Colony.
-At least five houses were destroyed.
+PIA spokesman Abdullah Hafiz Khan said the aircraft destroyed or heavily damaged 18 homes.

 Civil Aviation Authority spokesman Abdul Sattar Kokhar said the Airbus A230 was carrying 91 passengers and eight crew members.
 The only other survivor of the crash was Zafar Masood, a bank executive.